Prof. M.Shahidul Islam,

 Research area: Operations Research in Engineering for Achieving Economic and Environmental Sustainability

-Title: Sugarcane Waste Biomass a Potential Renewable Energy Source in Achieving Sustainable Development Goals: An 2021 Update
+Title: Waste Biomass the Potential Renewable Energy Source: A 2021 Update